 No doubt you have noticed that the barrel is brass.
-What the photographs do not reveal is that Harper’s barrels have significantly more spiralled lands that your typical barrel.
+What the photographs do not reveal is that Harper’s barrels have significantly more spiralled lands than your typical barrel.
 Most barrels will have about five to eight grooves whereas Harper’s barrel had 20 or more micro-grooves!
 Why?
-It is said that whilst providing good rotational grip, it also offers less friction thus removes less lead producing a cleaner, less deformed pellet as it leaves the barrel.
+It is said that whilst providing good rotational grip, it also offers less friction thus removing less lead producing a cleaner, less deformed pellet as it leaves the barrel.

-The rear sight mount, which also houses the transfer port, is also brass with the pistol’s name engraved on the left hand side.
-On the right hand side of the pistol is a typical electronic slide switch and red LED or light emitting diode.
+The rear sight mount, which also houses the transfer port, is also brass with the pistol’s name engraved on the left-hand side.
+On the right-hand side of the pistol is a typical electronic slide switch and red LED or light-emitting diode.
 In the forward position, the switch disconnects the battery from the electronics making the pistol “safe”.
 When in the rear position, power is applied and the LED glows red to indicate that the firing capacitor is charged and ready.
 After each shot, the LED extinguishes and then rapidly illuminates as the capacity recharges.
-With the switch on the right hand side, pellets are loading into the magazine from the left hand side.
+With the switch on the right-hand side, pellets are loading into the magazine from the left-hand side.

 Inside the grip, accessed from the battery compartment, is a plastic wheel that when turned one way or the other, adjusts the power of the pistol.
 I found that at maximum power, the pistol was limited to about 5.7 ft/lbs regardless of the pellet used.
 The power curve charts indicate that the pistol would provide about 25 shots before the point of impact would begin to drop noticeably.
-However, in practice I found that I was able to achieve about 50 shots on bullseye!
+However, in practice, I found that I was able to achieve about 50 shots on bullseye!
 Now that’s not bad from such a small slimline PCP air pistol!

 In the hand, the pistol is very light, compact and fits the hand very well.
 As you would expect from a close to the UK limit PCP pistol without a moderator, it emits quite a loud crack!
 Along with that crack comes a noticeable kick.
 You would think the trigger would be difficult to get used to.
 There is no conventional feel to it.
 There is no sense of when it will release.
-Certainly there is no adjustment whatsoever.
-Yet surprisingly, I got the hang of it very quickly and on my short 5 yard indoor range, I was able to produce very tight groups!
+Certainly, there is no adjustment whatsoever.
+Yet surprisingly, I got the hang of it very quickly and on my short 5-yard indoor range, I was able to produce very tight groups!
 The target card shown is three shots in the same hole!

-So, despite the poor contrasting and crudely adjustable sights, the pistol produce surprisingly accurate results.
+So, despite the poor contrasting and crudely adjustable sights, the pistol produces surprisingly accurate results.
 Oh, I used RWS Hobby 11.9gr .22 pellets for this test.
 These are my preferred .22 air pistol pellets due to their relatively low weight compared to say the typical 16gr Air Arms Diabolo Field pellet.

 This particular pistol was obtained with its original box and accessories.
-Including the pellet seating tool, filling adaptor, long screw for the red dot scope, sample pack of Milbro pellets and the instruction manual.
+Including the pellet seating tool, filling adaptor, long screw for the red dot scope, a sample tub of Milbro pellets and the instruction manual.
 It is said that approximately 400 pistols were produced by Harper Classic Guns of which this one is serial number A34.